ROSSARKO/java-project-61/README.md

 ## Description
 ***
 ```
 "The Brain Games" - This app contains several math games in it.
 If you answer 3 questions correctly, you win.
-Otherwise,
-The game ends and you will need to start over.
+Otherwise, the game ends and you will need to start over.
 ```
 ***
 ## Demo: